Ben-Foxman/Quantum-Exploration/README.md

 # Exploring Implementations of Various Quantum Algorithms
-A new project associated with Yale Undergraduate Quantum Computing.
+Repository associated with a new project proposal for Yale Undergraduate Quantum Computing.